derekphilipau/glazypress/docs/guide/recipes/searching.md

 # Searching Recipes

 Recipe *metadata* consists of all descriptive information about a glaze such as transparency, surface type, firing temperature, and color.
 Because many of the recipes in Glazy were imported from other databases, recipes may be missing such metadata.
 When searching for glazes, it is best to use as few search parameters as possible in order not to "miss" a glaze.

+## Tutorial Video

+This short video describes how to search for recipes in Glazy:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/HAH-7QU-TM8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Keyword Search